aqingo3o/line-modeling_Circinus/installation-handBook_pyradex.md

 # pyradex Installation handbook for Linux machine (Ubuntu)
-I hope this handbook can help you work with this **legacy** tool that is still widely used in radiative transfer modeling.
+Hope this handbook can help you work with this **legacy** tool that is still widely used in radiative transfer modeling.
 I tried to install pyradex on my laptop (macOS 15, named feifei:)), but sadly I failed on both arm64 and x86-64 (via Rosetta2) architectures due to compilation issues with `myRadex`.
 Later, I switched to a Linux machine and FINALLY got it working!
 So here, I’ll share the installation steps and the patch I used, hoping it can help others facing the same problem <3